lzptr/VS_Code_ROS/README.md

 ## 3) Intellisense

+### C/C++ Extension

 To add intellisense support for ROS nodes we need to provide a c_cpp_properties.json in our .vscode folder.
-This is used by the C/C++ Extension to search for all the include folders that are referenced by the node.
+This is used by the C/C++ Extension to provide autocompletion.
+For this work, one piece is still missing.
+It needs to know about te project dependencies and where to find them.
+CMake is able to provide this info through the help of a compile_commands.json file.
+The generate this file, we need to add the "-DCMAKE_EXPORT_COMPILE_COMMANDS=1" compile option to catkin_make.
+The next section explains how we can automate this through the use of vscode tasks.

 c_cpp_properties.json
 ```